 Believe it or not, dentures were already a common necessity in the early days of America.
 George Washington himself had a set of dentures that were made from the ivory of hippopotamus teeth.
 These early dentures were a good combination of the hippo teeth and human teeth, and were held together by gold.

-The British themselves had an interesting concoction for cleaner and whiter teeth.
+The British themselves had an interesting concoction for cleaner and Teeth whitening.
 During the Elizabethan era they applied sage in powdered form to their teeth.
 It is also documented that they derived a mouthwash from vinegar, wine and alum which doesn’t sound too weird, except for the fact that they sometimes added gunpowder.

 Door To Door Tooth Pullers?